prometheus/proposals/proposals/0055-stale-series-compaction.md

 We have an option to reduce the `storage.tsdb.min-block-duration` config to 1h instead of current default 2h so that head compaction happens more often.

 This may work well if the churn is slow.
 But if you want to do frequent rollouts, the stale series pile up quickly and the smaller block duration doesn't help.

-### Alternative for stale series compaction

-Only do either part 1 or part 2 from the above proposal.
-PS: doing both is not a big jump in work and probably a good tradeoff.

 ## Action Plan